Simone Acc. Collection Ltd. opened a handbag-themed building in Garosugil, Seoul, called “BagStage” celebrating the 25th anniversary of its founding.

-On the third and fourth floors below ground, some 500 different kinds of leather materials developed by Simone from around the world, including France, Italy, Spain, Turkey, India and Brazil, will be displayed in various ways.
-This space will provide a chance for not only handbag designers, but also for apparel and shoe designers, interior designers and everybody else to be introduced to new types of leather materials.
+On the third and fourth floors below ground, some 500 different kinds of leather materials developed by Simone from around the world, including France, Italy, Spain, Turkey, India and Brazil, are displayed in various ways.
+This space provides a chance for not only handbag designers, but also for apparel and shoe designers, interior designers and everybody else to be introduced to new types of leather materials.
 Also on the same level, there is a workshop where anyone can try making a handbag themselves.
 Big and small machineries and gadgets needed for making a handbag, ranging from sewing machines to logo pressers and leather skiving machines, help the public experience being a craftsman.

-At the heart of the BagStage building will be Simone Handbag Museum, set to show the history of handbags from the third to the fifth floors.
-Some 350 handbags from the 16th through the 21st Century will be on display, collected through global auctioneers like Sotheby’s and others from private collectors around the world.
-On the third floor, the Contemporary Gallery will show the modern history of handbags of the 19th and 21st centuries.
+At the heart of the BagStage building is Simone Handbag Museum, set to show the history of handbags from the third to the fifth floors.
+Some 300 handbags from the 16th through the 21st Century is on display, collected through global auctioneers like Sotheby’s and others from private collectors around the world.
+On the third floor, the Modern Gallery shows the modern history of handbags of the 19th and 21st centuries.
 The Historical Gallery on the fourth floor introduces handbag archives from the 16th through 19th centuries.

-The Simone Handbag Museum Project has been led by Judith Clark, the former head curator of England’s Victoria and Albert Museum and current professor at London College of Fashion with her team of 17 members for the past two years.
+The Simone Handbag Museum Project has been led by Judith Clark, the former head curator of England’s Victoria and Albert Museum and current professor at London College of Fashion with her team for the past years.
 Their work has been ranging from collecting handbags, making a record of the history of handbags in collaboration with Yale University titled “Handbags: The Making of a Museum,” to even designing the interior of the museum.

 Judith Clark, who is also an installation artist, specially made a total of 18 mannequins that are different from the usual ones used in displaying clothes.
 These mannequins are made to highlight handbags using vintage silhouettes, realistic gestures and diverse poses.
-In addition, a new type of specially designed cabinets will not only display historic handbag artifacts, but also suggest a brand new paradigm of an exhibition at a museum.
+In addition, a new type of specially designed cabinets didn’t only display historic handbag artifacts, but also suggest a brand new paradigm of an exhibition at a museum.